 What Brexit might mean to UK House Sitters

-Today is the 31st January 2020 and for some of us it's a sad day for the freedom of travel in the European Union.
+For some of us it is the end of an era and a sad day for the freedom of travel in the European Union.
 For others it's a happy outcome, but we aren't here to discuss the politics of Brexit.
 What we are doing is recognizing that it may present some changes to UK citizens who house sit and travel in Europe.

 Ultimately it will also affect Europeans wanting to house sit in the United Kingdom, but we are focusing here on information issued by the UK Government.